phil-03/Service/README.md

-# SC.exe
+# sc.exe
 Implementation of Windows SC.exe utility in C++

+## NOTE
-NOTE -It is best to run this program in a virutal machine.
+-It is best to run this program in a virutal machine.
 Any antivirus will need to be disabled Visual Studio must be run as admin.

->**Will update soon with installation notes and instruction on running program..
+## Installation

 <b>PARAM OPTIONS:</b> <br />
 * query -> Obtains and displays information about the specified service <br />